Project overview

 Gründungs- und Nachfolgeberatung

-In a consortium of eight partner institutions from science, local authorities, and industry, the Logist.Plus project is developing innovative tools, methods, and processes to reduce soil sealing and land use conflicts.
+As part of the Logist.Plus project, a consortium of eight partner organisations from academia, local authorities and the business sector is developing innovative tools, methods and processes to reduce soil sealing and competition for land use.

 Background

-The district of Steinfurt is highly attractive to companies in the logistics sector due to its location and favorable socioeconomic conditions.
-This is clearly evident in the form of rising demand for space from freight forwarders and logistics service providers.
-However, these plans to establish or expand logistics operations rarely receive positive feedback from politicians and administrators.
-The high consumption of space, the emissions associated with transport, and a low job density compared to other sectors of the economy are arguments against these companies.
+The Steinfurt district is highly attractive to companies in the logistics sector due to its location and favourable socio-economic conditions.
+This is clearly evident in the growing demand for space from freight forwarders and logistics service providers.
+However, these plans by logistics companies to set up or expand their operations rarely receive a positive response from politicians and the local authorities.
+The high land consumption, the emissions associated with transport, and a low density of jobs compared to other sectors of the economy all work against these companies.

-Nevertheless, the logistics industry fulfills public service functions and is essential for the functioning of other sectors.
-Against this backdrop, the question arises as to how a sustainable settlement policy for logistics uses can be implemented that also coordinates and balances the different interests of the municipalities involved.
-And this is exactly where Logist.Plus comes in: How can the interests of the municipalities be reconciled with the space requirements of the logistics industry and sustainability goals?
+Nevertheless, the logistics sector fulfils public service functions and is essential to the functioning of other sectors.
+Against this backdrop, the question arises as to how a sustainable settlement policy for logistics uses can be implemented, one that also coordinates and balances the differing interests of the municipalities involved.
+And this is precisely where Logist.Plus comes in: how can the interests of the municipalities be reconciled with the land requirements of the logistics sector and sustainability goals?

-"The numerous municipal interviews and workshops that we conducted to collect data and use for analysis clearly show that there is a prevailing problem in the Steinfurt district: many commercial space requests and too little space.
-This is where we come in with Logist.Plus and want to develop tailor-made solutions," says the responsible WESt employee.
-The solutions could then be characterized by cooperation in regional networks, multifunctional and resource-saving land use, or ecological optimization of site selection, use, and design.
+“The numerous municipal interviews and workshops we conducted for data collection and analysis clearly reveal a predominant problem in the Steinfurt district: a high volume of commercial land enquiries and a shortage of available land.
+This is where Logist.Plus comes in, and we aim to develop tailor-made solutions,” said the responsible WESt staff member.
+The solutions could then be characterised by cooperation within regional networks, multifunctional and resource-efficient land use, or ecological optimisation of site selection, use and design.

-As part of the project, a guide for logistics companies was also created, which provides design recommendations for the sustainable development of commercial space.
+As part of the project, a guide for logistics companies was also produced, offering design recommendations regarding the sustainable development of commercial sites.

-Action guide for logistics companies Design recommendations for sustainable commercial space development
+Guidance for logistics companies Design recommendations for sustainable commercial land development

-• Funding source: Stadt.Land.Plus – call for proposals
+• Funding scheme: Stadt.Land.Plus – Call for applications

-• Field of action: Logistics and land use
+• Area of focus: Logistics and land use

 • Lead: University of Osnabrück